alxptr/angular2-cache/README.md

 # angular2-cache

-An implementation of cache at Angular2.
+An implementation of cache at Angular2 (RC6 compatible).

 ## Description